About Me

 Outreach:Undergraduate Research Showcase Judge I assisted judging undergraduate students presenting their research during the Black in Astro Space Week

-Equity & Inclusion: Onaketa Tutor I am currently a mid-level online math tutor as well as a mentor to students of color.
+Equity & Inclusion: Onaketa Tutor I am currently a mid-level online math and physics tutor as well as a mentor to students of color.